cultuurnet/uit-documentatie/content/json-ld/latest/events/event-video_add.md

 | copyrightHolder	| string | copyrightHolder for the video | BMI - Broadcast Music Inc |

 ## Response

 * `200 OK` : request successful
 * `400 Bad Request` : incorrect method, payload or URI
 * `401 Unauthorized` : expired JWT or the user behind the JWT does not have permission to perform this request

 ## Example

 **request**
-The following is an example of the request

 ```
 POST 'https://io-test.uitdatabank.be/events/78c80acf-f1ff-4015-a578-25e395b4fc5b/videos